Sherwood Bassin: Erie Otters

 Bassin was part of the ownership group which relocated the Niagara Falls Thunder to Erie, Pennsylvania, and then later became the primary owner of the Erie Otters.
 He was general manager of the Otters from 1996 to 2015.
 Erie won its first playoff series in its fourth season, and two years later were J. Ross Robertson Cup champions in the 2001–02 OHL season, and played in the 2002 Memorial Cup.
 The Otters became the third franchise that Bassin built into an OHL champion, and to play in the Memorial Cup.
 Bassin was awarded the OHL Executive of the Year award, and the CHL Executive of the Year award, both for a second time in his career.

 The Otters fortunes then turned sour, winning only one playoff series in the next eleven seasons, and missing the playoffs six times.
 Bassin blamed himself for Erie's poor results, as he was absent too much due to his daughter's illness, and dividing his time as part owner of Erie's Ontario Provincial Junior A Hockey League affiliate team, the Huntsville–Muskoka Otters from 2003 to 2007.
 Bassin and the Otters were in financial trouble during the 2011–12 OHL season due to poor attendance, and poor on-ice results.
 A deal was made where Bassin was loaned $4.2 million USD by Ontario Major Junior Hockey Corporation, a subsidiary of Oilers Entertainment Group, to buy the Otters if successfully relocated to Hamilton, Ontario.
 Oilers' owner Daryl Katz wanted to buy the Otters to take control of the lease at Copps Coliseum, and use it as leverage for a new Edmonton Oilers arena.
 When the deal did not materialize, Bassin was sued by the Oilers.
 The lawsuit from Edmonton was dismissed by the United States District Court for the Western District of Pennsylvania.
 Bassin voluntarily filed for Chapter 11 bankruptcy protection to sell the team.

 By the 2014–15 OHL season, Bassin had rebuilt the Otters to a team that appeared in the league finals.
 After the playoffs concluded, the team was sold to Canadian businessman James Waters (son of Allan Waters), and JAW Hockey Enterprises LP for $7,225,000 USD.
 The team nucleus that Bassin had built and sold, later won the championship in the 2016–17 OHL season, and played in the 2017 Memorial Cup.

 During nineteen seasons with the Erie Otters, Bassin helped many players into the National Hockey League.
-Some notable players drafted and developed by Bassin include: Nikita Alexeev, Mike Blunden, Brad Boyes, Connor Brown, André Burakovsky, Chris Campoli, Carlo Colaiacovo, Tim Connolly, Alex DeBrincat, Luke Gazdic, Connor McDavid, Greg McKegg, Jordan Nolan, Ryan O'Reilly, Nick Palmieri, Adam Pelech, Anthony Peluso, and Dylan Strome.
+Some notable players drafted and developed by Bassin include: Nikita Alexeev, Mike Blunden, Brad Boyes, Connor Brown, André Burakovsky, Chris Campoli, Carlo Colaiacovo, Tim Connolly, Alex DeBrincat, Luke Gazdic, Mike Liambas, Connor McDavid, Greg McKegg, Jordan Nolan, Ryan O'Reilly, Nick Palmieri, Adam Pelech, Anthony Peluso, and Dylan Strome.